 - Dust with powdered sugar before serving, or frost with chocolate buttercream frosting.

-- You can freeze the unfrosted cupcakes by putting them on a tray until firm, then in a ziplock container.
+- Make-ahead instructions: Freeze the unfrosted cupcakes by putting them on a tray until firm, then placed in an airtight plastic bag.
 They'll keep for about 3 months.
+Thaw at room temperature, then frost and serve.

-- This recipe is easily halved to make six cupcakes.
+- This recipe is easily halved or doubled to make 6 or 24 cupcakes.

 Comments